Open-source and Commercial Tools for Business Intelligence

 - Interactive visual analysis.

-Price: The software comes in a free community edition and a subscription-based enterprise edition.
+Price: The software comes in free community and subscription-based enterprise editions.

 Tableau Public is one of the most prominent tools for BI.
 This free online platform for sharing and exploring data visualizations.
 Tableau Desktop Professional Edition or Tableau Public Web Authoring can be used by anyone to create visualizations.

 - Visualizations published to Tableau Public are viewable online by anybody.

 - Anyone can browse and contribute to Tableau Public's millions of visualizations.

 - Vizzes that are fully hosted on Tableau Public can support millions of views.
 Tableau Public manages all infrastructure for free.

 Price: Free tool with different hosting (paid) options.

 Application example: Lenovo India uses Tableau Public to increase reporting efficiency by 95% across the enterprise.

 Commercial BI tools